 The best fall colors to wear this season are flattering, versatile, and on-trend.
 Discover which shades are the hottest go-to’s this season to help you look your stylish best as the temperatures begin to fall.

-Deemed Pantone’s color of the year for 2020, classic blue is a cool, wearable shade that can be worn with a variety of other colors.
+Deemed Pantone’s color of the year recently, classic blue is a cool, wearable shade that can be worn with a variety of other colors.
 Pair a classic blue blouse with khaki pants or denim jeans, or a jacket in this shade with a crisp white blouse and black trousers.
 Dresses in classic blue make great pieces to wear for work or play in fall.
 This is also an ideal transitional color - more toned down than the brights of summer, but not quite as deep as the jewel tones often associated with the winter months - classic blue makes the perfect fall hue this year.

 Wine and burgundy hues add warmth to your fall wardrobe in colors that are rich and inviting.
 Not only do these colors have a subtle warmth that fits the season perfectly, but they also feel elegant and refined, so they are perfect for dresses, cardigans, blouses, skirts, and even flannel shirts.
 Whether you are wearing this color to the office or out for a fall date night, wines and burgundies are universally flattering for any skin tone, so you can’t go wrong.

 Looking for a flattering, go-with-anything color that’s not quite as dark as traditional black?
 Enter deep gray.
 This lovely, elegant shade can work well in everything from jackets to pants to dresses, and it goes with every color of the rainbow, too.
 Pair dark gray with white, blues, greens, or pops of fall color like marigold or rust for a unique look.
 Monochromatic looks can also work well - just choose slightly lighter or darker shades to wear together so add a bit of interest.
 A pattern blouse or scarf can also amp up the style for an allover gray look.